2022 Siliguri Municipal Corporation election

 Municipal elections were held in Siliguri on 12 February 2022 to elect members of the Siliguri Municipal Corporation.

 The Trinamool Congress party won the election defeating CPI(M) led Left Front with an overwhelming majority.
 The sitting mayor of Siliguri Ashok Bhattacharya lost his ward to TMC candidate Alam Khan by 482 votes.
 After the result, Goutam Deb became the new Mayor.
+The Bharatiya Janata Party emerged as the second largest party.